Truist stock drops as it wrestles with rising deposit costs

 Some of the country's biggest regional banks said Thursday that they attracted more deposits during the second quarter but paid more for them, eating into a key measure of profitability.

-The stock of Truist (TFC) dropped 7% after the Charlotte, N.C.-based bank released its numbers.
-It also revised down its revenue guidance for the full year by 1-2%, citing lower net interest income, slower loan growth and lower investment banking revenue.
+Truist stock (TFC) dropped 7% after the Charlotte, N.C.-based bank released its numbers.
+It also revised down its revenue guidance for the full year by 1%-2%, citing lower net interest income, slower loan growth, and lower investment banking revenue.

 "We're clearly at an inflection point in the growth rate.
 So the growth rates kind of changed materially," CEO Bill Rodgers told analysts.